HL7/fhir-specialty-rx/input/pages/missing-data.md

 **Unknown Reason.** If the source system does not have data for a *Must Support* data element, and the reason for absence is unknown:

-- The Data Source responding to to a query SHALL NOT include the element in the resource.
+- The Data Source responding to a query SHALL NOT include the element in the resource.

 - The Requester SHALL interpret missing data elements within resource instances as data not present in the Data Source system.